 The patient’s PCP initiated a Diabetes care plan after discussions with the patient.

-The clinical information system (CIS) used by the PCP initiated a Plans synchronization process which synchronized the medication interventions of both the rheumatoid arthritis and diabetes care plans.
+The CIS used by the PCP initiated a Plan synchronization process which synchronized the medication interventions of both the rheumatoid arthritis and diabetes care plans.

-The decision support application of CIS also initiated a technical reconciliation process which assessed the health risks of anti-rheumatoid medication therapy to this patient.
+The decision support application of CIS may also initiate a decision logic evaluation of potential health risks of anti-rheumatoid medication therapy to this patient.

 The CIS highlighted the selective Cox-2 inhibitor as a cardiovascular risk factor for patient with diabetes and hyperlipidaemia

 The PCP initiated a clinical review of the anti-rheumatoid medication therapy, initiated a review conversation with the patient’s rheumatologist to discuss the anti-rheumatoid medication therapy and how best to mitigate the associated cardiovascular risks.